 **Tuition and fees are included in the program fee but please note some universities charge extra tuition/fees for specialty areas in some science and engineering disciplines, for example, to cover laboratory, studio, or fieldwork.
 These fees will be billed separately but students will know in advance which papers are subject to additional fees.

 Housing fees per session: $4,400-$4,950

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Wellington programs.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Wellington programs.
 API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 API New Zealand students will begin their program with a 2.5-day arrival orientation in their host city of Wellington.
 This orientation will provide the opportunity to get to know fellow participants, API, and university procedures, and rules, to explore your new host city and to allow for a smoother transition into New Zealand life.
 Students will spend two nights together in a hotel before moving into their semester housing on day three.

 Matiu/Somes Island is a tranquil retreat for wildlife and visitors alike.
 Maori have occupied this island for generations.
 In more recent times, Matiu/Somes Island has served as a human and animal quarantine station, an internment camp, and a military defense position.
 Students will take a ferry boat from Wellington Harbour and have a unique opportunity to volunteer on many important projects, such as assisting with the reintroduction of native plants on the islands.